 Facebook Google Plus Instagram LinkedIn Twitter

-A 2011 report identified that despite the collective efforts of central government, local government, and land holders, wilding conifers were still spreading by more than 5 percent each year.
+In 2014, despite the collective efforts of central government, local government, and land holders, large areas of New Zealand were affected by wilding conifers and they were spreading by more than 5 percent - around 90,000 hectares - each year.
 If left unchecked, these tree weeds would cover 20 percent of New Zealand by 2030.

 • cost-effective and timely action

-• clarifies that wilding conifers are pests, but planted conifers are valuable resources – radiata pine and Douglas fir are New Zealand’s third-largest export earner after dairy and meat
+• Beneficial conifer plantings continue: wilding conifers are pests, but planted conifers are valuable resources – radiata pine and Douglas fir are New Zealand’s third-largest export earner after dairy and meat

 • protects conservation values including native ecosystems and plant species